 Change of circumstances for Newstart Allowance

-If you do not tell us when your circumstances change, you may be doing the wrong thing.
+If you don’t tell us when these changes happen, you may be doing the wrong thing.

 - your work or study load changes

-You can continue getting Newstart Allowance if you get sick or have an accident and are temporarily unable to work.
-You will need to get a medical certificate from your doctor that states you are unfit to work at least 8 hours a week.
+We’ll need a medical certificate from your doctor that says you can’t work for at least 8 hours a week.

 Read more about what happens if you get sick or injured.